Pearson-Higher-Ed/design/c/dropdown/v1.0.0-beta.5/index.md

         - 24px left and right padding
         - 8px between items

-      Hover
+      Focus/Hover
-      : - Hovered item has a Moonlight background that extends 4px above and below the text
+      : - A focused or hovered item has a Moonlight background that extends 4px above and below the text
+        - Triggers use the default focus behavior for buttons or links

       Divider
       : - Groups may be divided by a 1px solid Alto line